vincecampanale/blog/_drafts/2017-07-19-up-and-running-with-elm.markdown

 So the folks over at [Pragmatic Studio](https://pragmaticstudio.com/) gave a great one sentence answer to this question: "Elm is a functional programming language that compiles to JavaScript and runs in the browser."

 The basic building block of Elm is the function.
 Every Elm application is built from a bunch of functions composed together and wired up in such a way that data flows from user interactions, through a store-like architecture, and changes are presented to the view.
 The program "reacts" to the user's actions.
-In this way, Elm could be called a functional "reactive" language.
+Elm could even be called a functional "reactive" language.
 It really depends who you ask though, "reactive" is kind of a fuzzy word.

 ### What's it good for?